 Biometric dataism, this worm with its head buried in the Umwelt of your body, is the logical evolution of what Foucault memorably called ‘mechanisms of furtive power’: a parasitic infestation absorbing you into the mycelium of the machine; the creepiest thing imaginable.

 Harari does issue the obligatory ‘warnings’, according to the dialectical method; like Elon Musk warning us about the dangers of AI, he draws attention to the dangers inherent in ‘dataism’, such as the rise of ‘digital dictatorships’ — really? — and ‘data colonies’: i.e., the populations of those countries which lose in the AI / mass data arms race.
-In truth it is inevitable that under such conditions the whole of humanity would constitute a data colony under digital dictatorship, and ‘dataist’ states would be not just dictatorships but totalitarian systems.
-All this seems implicit and inevitable in the dataist revolution, and Harari says nothing to suggest otherwise.
+In truth it is inevitable that under such conditions the whole of humanity, including the technocratic class itself would constitute a data colony under digital dictatorship, and ‘dataist’ states would be not just dictatorships but totalitarian systems.
+All this seems inevitable in the dataist revolution, and Harari says nothing to suggest otherwise.
 What is interesting about Harari is not any such superficial or disingenuous warnings, but the assumptions he makes and his choice of language.

 And this hubristic little transhumanist, this ideologue of techno-parasitism, this cleverling mouthpiece of furtive power, I have to admit — this guy really, really gets under my skin.